MicrosoftDocs/learn/learn-pr/azure/intro-to-endpoint-manager/includes/10-policy-management-based-on-groups.md

 ### Device groups

 If you want to apply settings on a device, regardless of who's signed in, then assign your profiles to a devices group.
 Settings applied to device groups always go with the device, not the user.
+Device groups are commonly used for the shared and specialized devices.

 For example:
 - Device groups are useful for managing devices that don't have a dedicated user.
 For example, you have devices that print tickets, scan inventory, are shared by shift workers, are assigned to a specific warehouse, and so on.
 Put these devices in a devices group, and assign your profiles to this devices group.